denis-stepanov/advent/README.md

 ![AdVent as seen in PAVUcontrol](https://user-images.githubusercontent.com/22733222/183268533-bafc2190-bc89-47ee-a4c8-a77a716ef04b.png)

 Here, by the way, we can observe [three parallel threads](#streaming-problem) at work.
+The fourth one has a low duty cycle, so it comes and goes, causing some flickering in apps like `pavucontrol`.

 ### S/PDIF Digital Input